AcmeGamers/Punjab-University-BA-Past-Papers-Programming-Answers-For-Visual-Studio/SST/README.md

-# Question Occurance (2018 - 2020)
+# Question Occurance (2015 - 2019)

 > **Note**

 > It is best that each question has at least 15-20 Headings.
+I recommend writing them down on paper as writing on paper gives mind more concentration than that on a computer.
+(Personal tip from someone who uses laptop around 13 ~ 17 hours each day)

 | Name                                                           | Occurance | Year |
 | -------------------------------------------------------------- | --------- | ---- |